Best Dog Car Seat Covers and Backseat Protectors

 Who should buy this type of product

 A car seat cover is a practical purchase for any dog owner who makes regular car journeys, whether daily commutes to the park or longer road trips.
-The time saved on post-trip cleanup — fur removal, wipe-downs, airing out — pays back the cost within weeks of regular use.
+The time saved on post-trip cleanup, fur removal, wipe-downs, airing out, pays back the cost within weeks of regular use.

-It is particularly worth buying before introducing a puppy to the car.
+It’s particularly worth buying before introducing a puppy to the car.
 Establishing the covered setup from the first trip makes it the permanent norm rather than a retrofit after damage is already done.

 Who should skip or keep expectations modest

 Skip hammock covers if your dog has very strong motion anxiety and needs to be able to see out clearly from a lower position.
-Hammock covers create an elevated surface that may increase disorientation in anxious travellers.
+Hammock covers create an improved surface that may increase disorientation in anxious travellers.

 Key considerations before you click buy

-- Measure the rear seat width and depth before ordering — many covers claim universal fit but may bunch or leave gaps on unusual seat widths.
+- Measure the rear seat width and depth before ordering, many covers claim universal fit but may bunch or leave gaps on unusual seat widths.

 - Check whether the cover allows access to rear seat belt buckles, which may be needed for dog harness restraints.